 Have a wonderful experience in historic Downtown St. Louis!
 Stroll the streets of our traditional Central Business District that offers many places to eat, shop and relax.
 Enjoy the convenient parking and easy access to all of our businesses.

-In recent years the City has partnered with MDOT and the Michigan Economic Development Corporation on several downtown Enhancement Projects.
-Victorian lighting, stamped concrete, new sidewalks and landscaping were added on M-46 and South Main Street down to the St. Louis Area Historical Society Depot Museum and park area.
-In addition, the downtown's alleyways and parking lots were all repaved and redesigned to improve access to St. Louis' storefronts.
-To continue to improve the aesthetics of the downtown, the City in 2010 replaced 57 Victorian light poles with energy-efficient LED heads with the help of another MEDC grant.
-The total investment in public improvements over the past ten years exceeds $1.5 million!
+In recent years the City has partnered with MDOT and the MEDC on several downtown Enhancement Projects.
+Victorian lighting, stamped concrete, sidewalks and landscaping were added on M-46 and South Main Street to the St. Louis Area Historical Society Depot Museum and park area.
+The downtown's alleyways and parking lots were all repaved and redesigned to improve access to St. Louis' storefronts.
+Parking is easy as most businesses have spaces directly in front of their buildings, with several offering front and rear entrances.
+To continue to improve the aesthetics of the downtown, the City replaced 57 Victorian light poles with energy-efficient LED heads with the help of another grant.
+Total investment in public improvements over the past ten years is nearly $2 million.